In today’s SaaS world, thousands of software demos take place daily via the web.

-If you click your camera on so that prospective customers can see you giving the demonstration, your prospect’s experience improves immediately.
-Every time I persuade a salesperson to try it, they receive positive feedback from their prospects!
+If the sales rep clicks on his camera so a prospective customer can see him giving the demonstration, the prospect’s experience improves immediately.
+Every time I persuade a salesperson to try it, he receives positive feedback from his prospects!

 Gain a competitive advantage

-If your competitor doesn’t turn on their camera, and you do, you gain a competitive advantage.
+If the competitor doesn’t turn on the camera, and your sales rep does, a competitive advantage is gained.
 People like to buy from people.
-When they can look you in the eye and see your facial features as you speak, you transition from a voice on the phone to a person.
-You humanize the software demo.
+When they can look the salesperson in the eye and see her facial features as she speaks, she will transition from a voice on the phone to a person.
+She humanizes the software demo.

-Turning on your camera isn’t as powerful as meeting in person.
+Turning on the camera isn’t as powerful as meeting in-person.
 (There’s a reason our President flies around the world in Air Force One!).
 Yet, it’s certainly better than being a disembodied voice on the phone.
-Let your competition be a “voice on the phone” while you’re the person who they can hear and see.
+Let your competition be a “voice on the phone” while your sales rep is the person they can hear and see.

 Little things make a big difference

 It’s often a series of little things over time that make a big difference and win the sale.
-Clicking your camera on is one of those little things.
+Clicking the camera on is one of those little things.
 But don’t just click and go.
-Give consideration to the lighting, the background, and your appearance.
+Give consideration to lighting, background, and personal appearance.

-Adjust the lighting so people can see you best.
-Lighting that’s too bright or too dim, or causes a reflection from eyeglasses or a picture frame, for example, can be distracting.
+Adjust the lighting so people can clearly see the sales rep. Lighting that’s too bright or too dim, or causes a reflection from eyeglasses or a picture frame, for example, can be distracting.

-Carefully consider your background; a white wall or a bookshelf look better than a cubicle wall with notes pinned on it!
-One salesperson I observed put his tradeshow booth in the background so the experience was similar to meeting prospects on the tradeshow floor.
-Another made sure that you could read the titles of the books on the shelf behind him; all were relevant, business-related, topics.
+Carefully consider the background; a white wall or a bookshelf looks better than a cubicle wall with notes pinned on it!
+One salesperson I observed put his tradeshow booth in the background, so the experience was similar to meeting prospects on the tradeshow floor.
+Another made sure the viewer could read the titles of the books on the shelf behind him; all were relevant, business-related topics.
 His prospects saw they were speaking with someone who stayed on top of industry issues.

-To illustrate the importance of paying attention to your appearance, we can learn from history.
+To illustrate the importance of paying attention to appearance, take a lesson from history.
 In 1960, the first televised presidential debate was between Richard Nixon and John F. Kennedy.
 Polls after the debate showed that people preferred JFK.
 Nixon needed a shave, and Kennedy made sure he had a deep tan for the televised debate.
 Nixon looked shifty, while Kennedy looked healthy and confident.
-So don’t be Nixon, be JFK and make sure you look your best.
+So, don’t be Nixon, be JFK.

 Create some humor